mc2mc/mc2mc/README.md

-- 🌱 We are eager to bring the most newest content and experience from our peers in a way that we can inspire everyone to work with new concepts of the modern workplace and the public cloud.
+- 🌱 We're excited to share the latest content and experiences from our peers, aiming to inspire everyone to embrace new concepts in the Microsoft modern workplace, security, and the public cloud.

 - 🎬 Want to deliver a topic?
 We have a continuous call for speakers, just submit your session ideas!